 9. Potting and Repotting

 Generally, you can use any pot of your choice for Anthurium polyschistum.
-But, I prefer either terracotta/ clay or hanging baskets made up of coconut husk for polyschistum.
+But I prefer terracotta/ clay or hanging baskets made of coconut husk for polyschistum.

 These pots are better compared to plastic and cement pots.
 The reasons are that they support good soil aeration, has a good drainage system, maintain soil temperature, and ooze out extra moisture.